 My preferred method is pan-frying the chops in a cast-iron skillet.
 Scroll down to the recipe card for the full details.
 Here's an overview of the steps:

-Your first step is to season the chops with salt, pepper, garlic powder, and dried rosemary.
+Season the chops with salt, pepper, garlic powder, and dried rosemary.

 Cook them in a cast-iron skillet for 2-3 minutes per side.
 If they're thick, you should also cook the edges, especially the ones with the fat strip.